Welcome to today's edition of the Rush 24-7 podcast.

 There was preparation here.

-This guy was gonna get a gun.
+This guy was going to get a gun.

 He had it in his mind to do this.

-So last week the first amendment's under attack.
+So last week, the First Amendment's under attack.

 But that is the primary reason for all of the coverage is to meet a political end.

-There are several news uh templates in newsrooms.
+There are several news templates in newsrooms.

-Uh he rails against rich kids and the debauchery of American society.
+He rails against rich kids and the debauchery of American society.

-Now, who cares what this guy thinks other than a bunch of psychologists and psychiatrists who might want to examine this for the textbooks.
+Now, who cares what this guy thinks other than a bunch of psychologists and psychiatrists who might want to examine this for the textbooks?

 But this is the kind of thing that does not happen in this country every day.